-“And there was war in heaven: Michael and his angels fought against the dragon; and the dragon fought and his angels, And prevailed not; neither was their place found any more in heaven.
-And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him” (Revelation 12:7-9).
+“And war broke out in heaven: Michael and His angels fought with the dragon; and the dragon and his angels fought, but they did not prevail, nor was a place found for them in heaven any longer.
+So the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him” (Revelation 12:7-9, NKJV).

-“Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust” (1 Peter 2:4).
+“By which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust” (2 Peter 1:4, NKJV).

 So the bad things we see happening in the world today are the result of sin.
 Satan made the charge that his method of ruling the universe would be better than God’s way.
 Satan has pretty much his way in this world.
 If God were to prevent the bad things Satan desires to do, Satan would make the plea to other worlds and the holy angels that God is afraid to let him work his manner of government.
 So to a certain extent, God must let Satan show his method of ruling.
 The result is sorrow and pain today on earth.

 But God will not allow Satan to do his dirty work forever.
 God speaks of Satan, referring to him as the king of Tyre:

 Moreover the word of the Lord came to me, saying, “Son of man, take up a lamentation for the king of Tyre, and say to him, ‘Thus says the Lord God: